 In the world of My Hero Academia, nearly everyone is born with a quirk, or a superpower.
 Quirks range from objectively badass ones like the ability to control fire, to more unusual ones like being a human who can do everything a frog can do.
 It's possible to be born without a quirk – the protagonist Izuku doesn't have one – but with an 80% rate of quirk occurrence, chances are high you'll have some kind of awesome superpower.
 If you don't have one, or if yours isn't helpful in combat, there are no shortage of heroes who are ready and willing to protect you from harm.

 The world of Pokémon is inhabited almost exclusively by creatures called...
 Pokémon.
 Species include cute little dog-foxes called Eevees that can evolve into different cute little dog-foxes, with abilities ranging from shooting fire out of their mouths to harnessing the powers of darkness; cats that can magically generate money; birds who are also deities, and more.
 There are also sentient bags of trash, but that seems like a fair trade off for god-birds and money-cats.Not only do these amazing creatures exist, but in the world of Pokémon, you can dedicate your entire life to them.
 Becoming a Pokémon master is a totally viable career path, one that typically starts when you're 10.
 If you ignore how wildly dangerous this is and focus on the potential for incredible adventures, this is a fantastic world to live in.
-After all, the biggest criminal organization in the world, Team Rocket, basically spends most of their time on practicing cool poses.
+After all, the biggest criminal organization in the world, Team Rocket, basically spends most of their time on practicing cool poses.2,022688Would you live here?

 The ninja world of Naruto is divided up into five different countries: the Land of Fire, the Land of Lightning, the Land of Water, the Land of Wind, and the Land of Earth.
 Conflicts between these lands are settled by ninja, each region's warrior/ruling class.
 While there are obviously some major drawbacks to this system, in some ways it's pretty darn cool.

 As a resident of one of these countries, you can become a ninja yourself.
 This means learning how to control chakra, a form of energy that allows you to defy gravity, clone yourself, control people's bodies with shadows, read minds, breathe fire, and more.
 Your powers depend on your particular genetic inheritance, but the possibilities are endless, and you never stop learning.
 If you're not a ninja, life is pretty much the same as it is in the real world, but better.
-No, really, it might look like Feudal Japan, but in addition to magic and endless amazing ramen bars, they have cell phones and computers and everything.
+No, really, it might look like Feudal Japan, but in addition to magic and endless amazing ramen bars, they have cell phones and computers and everything.1,967789Would you live here?

 In the world of Digimon, creatures called Digimon from the Digital World pair bond with individual human children.
 While the primary reason for these match-ups is to allow the Digimon to transform into more powerful versions of themselves, there’s a side benefit, too.
 Many of the Digimon have personalities perfectly calibrated to help their human partner grow into a more powerful version of themselves.
 Emotionally powerful, that is.